martinlynge/bit-docs/content/tutorial/react-tutorial.md

 ### Use in your project

-In your code editor open the `src/App.js` file and add the `Import` statement:
+In your code editor open the `src/App.js` file and update  the `Import` statement:

 ```js
 import Button from '@bit/wonderwoman.diana.ui.button';